PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 This page provides a general description of the responsibilities of all the jobs that are available to UCAs in Princeton University's Department of Computer Science.
 It also provides a description of the different job categories.

-# NOTE: THIS PAGE IS BEING UPDATED FOR SPRING 2023

-This page currently contains only the COS 126/226 and Intro Lab jobs, as well as a select number of upper-level courses.
-It is being expanded for Spring 2023.
-Stay tuned!

 # General Job Categories

 The department employs undergraduates to assist with many COS courses.
 The jobs are divided into three categories (most paid $16/hr):